broadeditz/aftermath-engine-vk/README.md

 # Aftermath Engine

-Aftermath Engine is a highly customized ray marching based 3D rendering engine built with C++ and Vulkan.
+Aftermath Engine is a highly custom ray marching based 3D rendering engine built with C++ and Vulkan.
-It is designed to simulate stupendously large and detailed environments using voxel data structures, while delivering truly next-generation visual effects enabled by ray-based rendering.
+It is designed to simulate stupendously large and detailed destructable environments using voxel data structures, while delivering truly next-generation visual effects enabled by ray-based rendering.

+### Please note:
+This project is still in early development.
+Many features are incomplete or missing, and there may be bugs and performance issues.
+Try at your own risk!
+If you're new to game development, and wondering if this is a good project to learn from, the answer is definitely no. The codebase is complex and not well documented yet, seen as though this my first C++ project.
+However, if you're experienced with C++ and graphics programming, feel free to explore and contribute!

 ## Features
 - Ray Marching: Utilizes ray marching techniques for rendering complex 3D scenes.